int128/kind-oidc/README.md

 This document explains how you can set up OpenID Connect (OIDC) authentication on a Kubernetes cluster using Kind.

 This is for Kubernetes tool developers.
-You can test if your tool and OIDC provider works with a real cluster.
+You can test your tool and OIDC provider work with a real cluster.

 ## Overview